 While there is a national UCC-1 form available to download, the jurisdiction you want to file in may require a form specific to that jurisdiction.
 Use that form instead.
 Otherwise, you may run into problems later.

 Whatever form is used, be sure to read all instructions first and fill out each section completely and accurately.
-Pay careful attention to ensuring you use the debtor’s exact legal name and correct contact information.
+Pay careful attention to ensure you use the debtor’s exact legal name and correct contact information.
 A debtor company’s organization documents will have this information.

 What service(s) does a state or county UCC section provide?

 A state or county UCC section allows you to give public notice that you, as a creditor or secured party, have entered into a security agreement with a debtor, along with a description of the collateral involved.
 The UCC-1 filing establishes your priority in case of debtor default (places you with other secured creditors at the “front of the line”).

 A state’s or county’s UCC section can provide you with the needed forms to make an initial filing, amend or extend a current filing, make assignments if necessary, and check on other filings against a debtor.

 How much does it cost to file a UCC Financing Statement?